Mubangakampamba/mySQL/README.md

 # data processing📎
-This task was carried out with **Excel** and **MySQL**, the objective is to slighty transform the data.
+This task was carried out with **Excel** and **MySQL**.

-## Tasks
+## Objective
-- Identify and remove duplicates,if any.
+- Identify and remove duplicates, if any.
 - Formatting (capitalization, spacing, etc.).
 - Remove or add columns.

 ## Workflow
-   - Open the dataset and review for improvements.
+   - Open the dataset and review for changes.
    - view distinct entries (see mySQL script).
    - Replace spaces with '_' in the industries table.
-   - make subtle changes to the column names.
+   - make changes to the column names.
    - Excel tools used:
       1. find and select -> replace.
       2. text to columns.